wandi-ssal/fail-safe-application-logger/README.md

 The primary benefit using this fail-safe C-Program API library over other application loggers, is that it does extensive runtime validation to prevent the application from crashing due to common programmers printf() style pitfalls or unpredictable execution segmentation faults. (e.g., string type %s using NULL, 0 or negative value).

+*Other programming language API will be made available.*

 In addition, if a runtime validation fails the API generates an error code and simply returns, allowing the application to continue normal processing (no need for the application to check/stop processing).

 During runtime, the API uses a [Bound Parameter](WandiSSAL-Bound-Capabilities.pdf) approach to decode, analyze and validate execution behavior to ensure valid API usage, fail-safe execution and reliable log message generation.

+*Appreciate your input and recommendation on improving the Bound Parameter list.*

 This library is part of another effort to provide [Secure Software Adaptable Logging](Advanced-Logging-Capabilities.pdf) currently does exist with other logging tools, utilities and systems.